isomerpages/moe-canossacatholic/_character-formation/Student Leadership.md

 <br>
 <b><font size="5" color="#7daadf">Prefectorial Board</font></b>
 <br><br>
 The Prefectorial Board is the pinnacle of our Student Leadership system.
-Students who personify our school’s core values of Charity, Humility, Forgiveness and Faith and show strong self-leadership qualities are nominated and interviewed for selection.
+Children who personify our school’s core values of Charity, Humility, Forgiveness and Faith and show strong self-leadership qualities are nominated and interviewed for selection.
 Those who are selected to be prefects get to hone their leadership skills through various opportunities and programmes detailed below.
 <br>
 <br>
 <center>